UK Appliance Error Codes

 Why is this happening?

-1. Water-level pressure sensor reading out of range
+1. Water-level pressure sensor reading out of range, similar to Samsung 1C or older Samsung 1E faults

 2. Pressure hose blockage or kink affecting sensor feedback